 Sitting through a conversation with someone who is doing all the talking is enough to make you doze off mid-sentence.
 It’s not much different from blog writing.
 Yes, your blog is your space, your platform, and you can do what you want there, but if you want people to stick around and even come back, you can’t talk about yourself the whole time.

 Talking about oneself too much is probably the most common mistake I see among blogs and social media.
 People write about themselves, without considering how to instruct, entertain, or engage their audience.
 Don’t get me wrong—your audience loves stories.
 Stories are how we connect.
 But when you’re talking about yourself too much without relating your anecdotes to your audience or without being helpful, it’s boring.

 What to do:

-Before you begin writing a post, make sure you know what your purpose is.
+Before you write a post, determine what your purpose is.
 As you’re writing, create content that points to that purpose.
-Tell stories that help you get your main message across, and then try to relate them to your audience.
+Tell stories that help get your main message across, and then try to relate them to your audience.

 5. YOU’RE TOO SALESY